Coiot/strides-strokes/src/pages/index.md

         title: Goal 3
         title_align: left
         content: >
           To inspire YOU!
-To encourage you to be the best you can be!
-To fight for you!
+To encourage you to be the best YOU can be!
+To fight for YOU!
         content_align: left
         image: images/goal3.svg
         image_position: top